Power of Attorney in Richmond Hill and Toronto

 If you are deemed to be incapable (i.e. unable to make decisions or to understand the consequences of said decisions), an attorney can act on your behalf and make decisions in your best interests.
 Examples of this include being in a coma, unconscious, or experiencing mental deficiencies due to old age or a health problem.

 What Are the Different Types of POAs in Ontario?

 There are generally two different types of POAs:

-- Power of Attorney for Property/Financial Matters:
+- Power of Attorney for Property/Financial Matters

 Such POAs may be used when individuals want their Attorney to be authorized to sign documents for buying, selling, or refinancing property on their behalf, to sign personal cheques on their behalf, and/or deal with other property on their behalf such as stocks, mutual funds, bonds etc.

-- Power of Attorney for Personal Care:
+- Power of Attorney for Personal Care

 This type of POA covers one’s personal decisions, such as those related to housing or health care.
 For example, someone may want to authorize their Attorney to hire nurses and keep them in their residence for as long as their medical condition will allow, or they may want their Attorney to be authorized to remove them off life support devices if their medical condition takes a turn for the worse.

-At Seif Law Firm, we give you the option of making a POA for either property/financial matters or personal care, and we also give you the option of making a single general POA that incorporates both of these of types of POA in the same legal document.
+At Seif Law Firm, we give you the option of making a POA for either a property/financial matters or personal care, and we also give you the option of making a single general POA that incorporates both of these types of POA in the same legal document.

 Our lawyers specialize in all kinds of P.O.A.s, including ordinary and enduring (continuing), financial and general POAs.